Part 2: Around the home

-- Connect the security system to monitoring service.
-While everyone can benefit from monitoring service, those with low vision benefit the most because this eliminates one step in the process.
+- Connect the security system to a monitoring service.
+While everyone can benefit from a monitoring service, those with low vision benefit the most because this eliminates one step in the process.
 Should an alarm be triggered, your monitoring service can alert the authorities on your behalf.

 - Use a talking doorbell.
-You don’t just need to know when an intruder is on the property.
-You also need a way to know who is visiting when a welcome guest or delivery professional is at your home.
+You don’t just need to know when an intruder is on the property; you also need a way to know who is visiting when a welcome guest or delivery professional is at your home.
 Some home security systems include a video doorbell that uses facial recognition.

 - Choose a system that can unlock doors or open gates.
 Many home security systems have “smart lock” or gate openers that allow you to easily grant someone access to your home.
 These can also be beneficial when you return to your home, limiting the need to fumble with a key and fit it into a small keyhole, which can be challenging with limited vision.

 - Invest in a home assistant or smart speaker device.
 Devices like Amazon’s Echo (Alexa) or Google Assistant can now be connected to most smart home systems, allowing you to control everything from your thermostat to your home audio and entertainment system with your voice.
 This is the starting point for making your home smarter and more comfortable.

 - Set up your climate control to be voice activated.
 By simply being able to tell your home what temperature you want, you can control your home comfort and utility bills much more easily.
 A voice-activated, WiFi-enabled smart thermostat is a simple way to do this, but you can also connect your home’s climate control systems to your smart speaker home assistant.

 - Add voice-activated lighting to your existing automatic dimming and motion sensing.
 The more control you have over your lighting, the better.
 Use voice-activated lighting controls in addition to the automatic settings you have already installed.